 The Success and Demise of the Roman Tetrarchy

 By already taking into account who would replace them after their death, the emperors played a rather strategic game.
 It meant that the policy that was implemented would live on long after their death, at least to some degree.

 During Diocletian’s life, the Tetrarchy functioned very well.
 Both Augusti were actually so convinced of the qualities of their successors that the senior emperors jointly abdicated at one point, passing on the torch to Galerius and Constantius.
 A retired emperor Diocletian could peacefully sit out the rest of his life.
 During their reign, Galerius and Constantius named two new Caesars: Severus and Maximinus Daia.

 Unfortunately, the successor Augustus Constantius died in 306 CE, whereafter the system broke down rather quickly and the empire fell into a series of wars.
 Galerius promoted Severus to Augustus while Constantius’ son was proclaimed by his father´s troops.
 However, not everyone agreed on that.
 Especially the sons of current and former Augusti felt left out.
 Without making it too complicated, at one point there were four claimants to the rank of Augustus and just one to that of Caesar.

-Although many efforts were put into the reestablishment of just two Augusti, the Tetrarchy never again achieved the same stability as was seen under the reign of Diocletian.
-Eventually, the Roman empire moved away from the system that was introduced by Diocletian and returned to placing all the power in the hands of one person.
-Again, a new chapter in Roman history emerged, bringing us one of the most important emperors that the Roman empire has known.
-That man: Constantine.
+Although many efforts were put into the re-establishment of just two Augusti, the Tetrarchy never again achieved the same stability as was seen under the reign of Diocletian.
+Eventually, the Roman Empire moved away from the system that was introduced by Diocletian and returned to placing all the power in the hands of one person.
+Again, a new chapter in Roman history emerged, bringing us one of the most important emperors that the Roman Empire has known: Constantine.